CREATING A LETTERBOX

 Usually you will want to put the log book inside a plastic baggie.
 Besides the regular food storage baggies you can buy at the grocery store, you can also buy a package of 100 smaller "craft bags" for a couple bucks at crafts stores.
 It's also usually a good idea to put the rubber stamp, wrapped in cloth or paper towel, inside a baggie as well, but always use a separate baggie.

 I say "usually" because sometimes a baggie is counterproductive.
 Some letterbox containers have a very reliable seal, such as a Thermos bottle that I used once.
 And sometimes the baggie gets caught in the lid when it's being screwed on, causing a leak that wouldn't have happened if the baggie had been omitted.
 Assembling a letterbox without baggies is called "going commando".
+The only problem with that idea is that some helpful letterboxers decide the baggies are missing and install them, causing leaks in the future.

 Some letterboxers insist on two baggies on each item, and note that often one baggie has failed while the other saved the log book.
 I like to point out that, if you've got one baggie inside another, usually one or both of them will fail.
 This is because it's such a PITA to be fiddling with all those baggies.
 When you're all done, it can be difficult to figure out if you've closed them properly.
 One sound baggie is probably better than a lot of fiddling with multiple baggies.